Ori5000/ori5000.github.io/musicripping.md

 ## **SPOTIFY**
 To download music from Spotify, you will need either a free account or a paid account (For better quality).

-To download music from Qobuz once you have a paid account, use one of these tools:
+To download music from Spotify once you have an account, use one of these tools:
 ZSpotify (<https://github.com/Cybernatus/zspotify>) CLI (Dead) ZSpotify in Google Colab (<https://github.com/Ori5000/zspotifycolab>) GUI (Recommended for uploading music to Google Drive) Zotify (<https://gitlab.com/team-zotify/zotify>) CLI (Continuation of ZSpotify), Recommended